 DirMaint provides the UPGDVHXT exit for use with the z/VM upgrade installation procedure.
 In order for this exit to work successfully, some DirMaint configuration is necessary.
 If you plan to use the upgrade installation procedure, refer to Appendix C, "Preparing for the z/VM Upgrade Installation Procedure" on page 40 for the associated configuration changes.

 5.2.3.3 Place into Production EXEC name change

-In z/VM® version 6 release 3 the PUT2PROD command should be used to place serviced parts into production.
-DIR2PROD and IN2PROD will not work properly and should not be used for service.
+In z/VM version 7 release 2 the PUT2PROD command should be used to place serviced parts into production.